hadronized/blog/Getting_Into_Netwire.md

 I’ve been using that idea for a while.
 It’s simple, nice and neat, because we don’t spread `IO` actions in our program logic, which remains then pure.
-That’s a very good way of doing it, and most cases, it’ll even be sufficient.
+That’s a very good way of doing it, and in most cases, it’ll even be sufficient.
 However, that idea suffers from a serious issue: *it doesn’t scale*.

 Who has only one camera?
 No one.
 You have a camera – maybe more than just one, lights, objects, terrains, AI, sounds, assets, maps and so on and so